Graphic Design Communication (B.S.)

 - Articulate objectives using written and oral communication.

 3. Interpret the role design can play within global contexts.

 - Evaluate the role of design within contemporary and historical contexts.

-- Apply design principles within diverse social, disciplinary and economic frameworks.
+- Apply design principles within diverse social, disciplinary, economic, and environmental frameworks.

 - Analyze complex, multifaceted design systems